apache/cloudstack-documentation/source/adminguide/systemvm.rst

 By default, the console viewing functionality uses plaintext HTTP.
-In any production environment, the console proxy connection should be encrypted via SSL at the mininum.
+In any production environment, the console proxy connection should be encrypted via SSL at the minimum.

 A CloudStack administrator has 2 ways to secure the console proxy communication with SSL: